Apple fined €1.8bn by EU for breaking streaming rules

 She ordered the US tech giant to remove all the restrictions.
 Apple has said it will appeal against the decision.

-The European Commission's decision was triggered by a complaint by Swedish music streaming service Spotify, which was unhappy about the restriction and Apple's 30% fee..
+The European Commission's decision was triggered by a complaint by Swedish music streaming service Spotify, which was unhappy about the restriction and Apple's 30 percent fee.

-Ms Vestager said Apple had restricted "developers from informing consumers about alternative, cheaper music services available outside of the Apple ecosystem".

 "This is illegal under EU antitrust rules," she said.